mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `mouseIsPressed` mean?**
+it means when a mouse is pressed the action below is performed
 **What happens if you change `mouseIsPressed` to `keyIsPressed`?** You’ll need
 to click on the sketch so it registers keyboard events – use the ctrl key if you
 have issues with the keyboard.
+When the user types the color changes accordingly
 **What does if / else do?**
+if mean when the action is being taken
+else means when the action is not being taken
 **What happens if you remove the { } or ( )?
 Why?**
+the code doesnt work
 **What happens if you change 255 to mouseX ?
 Why?**
+the shading changes
 **Remove the outline of the circle.
 Use Google and the P5.js reference to help
 you.**